SolidLabResearch/WhatsInAPod/content/3_vision.md

 This leads us to conclude,
-that where document sharing as a basis provides a limited innovation surface, the goal of the ecosystem is to achieve the sharing of data, independently of in which document this data is stored.
+that where document sharing as a basis provides a limited innovation surface, the goal of the ecosystem is to achieve the sharing of data, which should not be limited by any single document hierarchy.

 This leads us to propose the definition of the Solid pod as *fundamentally being a permissioned, hybrid knowledge graph, exposed through Web APIs*.
 <!-- permissioned -->